Out-Law / Your Daily Need-To-Know

 What acceleration measures might be employed?

-A variety of measures that might be taken for the purposes of accelerating progress or recovering delay.
-Often, a number of these measures will be deployed together.
+A variety of measures might be taken for the purposes of accelerating progress or recovering delay.
+Potential options may include:

 • increasing labour resources, including introducing longer or additional shifts in the form of evening or weekend working;